jondot/hygen/README.md

 }
 ```

-The first part of the template is a [front matter](https://jekyllrb.com/docs/frontmatter/), stolen from Markdown, this is the metadata part of a `hygen` template and is part of the reason of why your templates will feel more lightweight and flexible.
+The first part of the template is a [front matter](https://jekyllrb.com/docs/frontmatter/), idea borrowed from Markdown, this is the metadata part of a `hygen` template and is part of the reason of why your templates will feel more lightweight and flexible.

 All frontmatter metadata _are also run through the template engine_ so feel free to use variables in the frontmatter as you wish.